acteng/inspectorate_tools/manuals/route-check.md

 Level of service table and graph

-13 .12 Under the overview table in the Results Summary tab, another table and graph summarise the street or path level of service results for the scheme.
+13 .12 Under the overview table in the Results Summary section, another table and graph summarise the street or path level of service results for the scheme.
 The table and graph assess changes between the existing layout and the proposed scheme against the six core design principles of safety, accessibility, comfort, directness,